-- Letter (A through F) exclusively - Satisfactory/Unsatisfactory (SX/UX) exclusively - Student option (letter or S/U) "Student option" allows students to choose the grade option for the class.
-Students must make the decision for all of their applicable classes by the university drop deadline
+- Letter (A+ through F) exclusively - Satisfactory/Unsatisfactory (SX/UX) exclusively - Student option (letter or S/U) "Student option" allows students to choose the grade option for the class.
+Students must make the decision for all of their applicable classes by the university drop deadline.
+S/U grades will only count towards free electives.
+A maximum of 6 total S/U credits can be applied towards degree requirements.

-S/U, SX/UX, and Incomplete Grades
+S/U and SX/UX

-S/U, SX/UX - Students are limited to four (4) credits of S/U each semester (see above for difference between S/U and SX/UX.
-S/U credits may only satisfy Non-HADM and Free elective requirements, and may not count towards a concentration.
-A maximum total of six (6) S/U credits may count toward Non- HADM elective requirements.
+S/U, SX/UX - Students are limited to four (4) credits of S/U each semester (see above for difference between S/U and SX/UX).
+S/U credits may only satisfy Free Elective requirements, and may not count towards a concentration.
+A maximum total of six (6) S/U credits may count toward Free Elective requirements.
 The University allows students the first 57 calendar days of the semester to make grade option changes to courses with the choice of taking it for S/U or letter grade.
 This can be done via an add/drop paper form or through their Student Center enrollment pages.